 The quiet time while riding.
 It’s just you, your horse and the beautiful scenery that envelops you.
 Oh, and not falling off!

-Why choose this type of travel, as in exploring a new country from the back of a horse?
+Why choose this type of travel, as in exploring new places from the back of a horse?

 A tip that every globetrotter should know before going on a ride…